SoFisht/FGC-Notes/README.md

-# DizzyNotes
+# FGC Notes
-Xrd Rev2.1 Dizzy Notes/Vod Review
+Quick Reference Fighting Game Character Notes & VOD Review

 This Repository houses a collection of FGC tech in very brief notation designed to be used as a checklist or quick reference for play.